 This course includes lectures by experts in the field of pain medicine and opioid management and question-and-answer sessions.

 This topic is important and has become a more visible public health issue.
 All fields within medicine that provide direct patient care are impacted, including both the in-patient medical, surgical and out-patient settings.
-All providers who prescribe (MD, DO, NP, PA, CNS) or administer (Nurses, Pharmacists, etc.) opioids to patients would benefit from attending this course.
+All providers who prescribe (MD, DO, NPs, PAs, CNS) or administer (nurses, pharmacists, etc.) opioids to patients would benefit from attending this course.
 This course is particularly relevant for primary care providers that maintain and monitor patients on chronic opioid therapy.